okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 **Note: You need to install [Docker](https://www.docker.com/) before you can use rust-optimizer.**

-Navigate to the project root directory and run the following commands:
+Navigate to the project root directory of `cw-plus` and run the following commands:
 ```Bash
 docker run --rm -v "$(pwd)":/code \
 --mount type=volume,source="$(basename "$(pwd)")_cache",target=/code/target \